(Also called "Mixed Numbers")

 Example: Convert 3 2/5 to an improper fraction.

-Then write that down above the denominator, like this:
+Then put that above the denominator, like this:

 Converting Improper Fractions to Mixed Fractions